ryanwinchester/ctrlv/README.md

 #### v3.0 (potential ideas/wishlist for now)

-- [ ] User accounts for non-expiring pastes
+- [ ] User accounts for non-expiring, and deletable pastes

 ## About